haesleinhuepf/bia-bob/README.md

 from bia_bob import bob
 ```

-In case you want it to be aware of all your variables, call this addtionally:
+In case you want it to be aware of all your variables, call this additionally:
 ```
 bob.initialize(globals())
 ```